Nucleomics-VIB/bionano-tools/README.md

 ### **xmap2bed12.pl**

 The perl script **[xmap2bed12.pl](general-tools/xmap2bed12.pl)** will create a BED12 file from a 'xmap' file.
 The part of the query that aligns to the reference is represented in thick block while additional query ends not matching the reference are produced as thin blocks left and right from the match.
 Note that a size difference between query and reference matching regions will not be represented since reference coordinates cannot be modified.
 The resulting file can be viewed in IGV or used with **[BEDTools](http://bedtools.readthedocs.org/en/latest/)** to go further.
+Users can filter and keep only alignments with a confidence greater than a given threshold (-x).

 **xmap2bed12.pl -h**
 ```bash